Move-in & Move-out

 How can I pay for student accommodation in Melbourne?

-Payment methods include credit/debit card, bank transfers, or online gateways.
-International students may need to provide a guarantor or pay more rent in advance.
+You can usually pay monthly, termly, or all upfront.
+Payments are made via card, bank transfer, or online portals.
+International students may need a guarantor or pay more in advance.

 Are student discounts available for accommodation in Melbourne?